General Holder Smooth Convergence Rates Follow From Specialized Rates Assuming Growth Bounds: Rate Lifting Theorems

 \subsection{Recovering Lower Bounds on Oracle Complexity}

 The contrapositive of our rate lifting theorems immediately lifts complexity lower bounds from the general case to apply to the specialized case of H\"older growth.
 Well-known simple examples~\cite{Nesterov-introductory} give complexity lower bounds when no growth bound is assumed for first-order methods satisfying \begin{itemize} \item[(A4)] For every $k\geq 0$, $x_{k+1}$ lies in the span of $\{g_i\}_{i=0}^k$. \end{itemize} Optimal lower bounds under H\"older growth were claimed by Nemirovski and Nesterov~\cite[page 26]{Nest1986}, although no proof is given.
-Here we note that the simple examples from the general case suffice to give lower bounds on the possible convergence rates under growth conditions.
+Here we note that the simple examples from the general case combined with our theory suffice to give concise derivations of lower bounds on the convergence rates under growth conditions.

 For $M$-Lipschitz nonsmooth optimization, a simple example shows any method satisfying (A4) cannot guarantee finding an $\epsilon$-minimizer in fewer than $M^2\|x_0-x_*\|^2/16\epsilon^2$ subgradient evaluations.
-Consequently, applying Theorem~\ref{thm:rate-lifting}, any method satisfying (A1)-(A4) for $M$-Lipschitz optimization with $(\alpha,p)$-H\"older growth must have its rate $K(f(x_0)-f(x_*), \epsilon, \alpha)$ bounded below by
+Consequently, applying Theorem~\ref{thm:rate-lifting}, any method satisfying (A1)-(A4) for $M$-Lipschitz optimization with $(\alpha,p)$-H\"older growth must have its rate $K(f(x_0)-f_*, \epsilon, \alpha)$ bounded below by

 For example, this ensures the Polyak subgradient method's $O(1/\alpha\epsilon)$ rate under quadratic growth cannot be improved by more than small constants.
-The exponent on $\alpha$ cannot decrease since that would beat the general cases' lower bound dependence on $\|x_0-x^*\|^2$ (as $D=\|x_0-x^*\|$ here) and similarly the exponent of $\epsilon$ cannot be improved due to the lower bound dependence of $1/\epsilon^2$.
+The exponent on $\alpha$ cannot decrease since that would beat the general cases' lower bound dependence on $\|x_0-x_*\|^2$ (as $D=\|x_0-x_*\|$ here) and similarly the exponent of $\epsilon$ cannot be improved due to the lower bound dependence of $1/\epsilon^2$.

-Likewise, for $L$-smooth optimization, a simple example shows no method satisfying (A4) can guarantee computing an $\epsilon$-minimizer in fewer than $\sqrt{3L\|x_0-x^*\|^2/32\epsilon}$ iterations.
-Applying Theorem~\ref{thm:rate-lifting}, we conclude any method satisfying (A1)-(A4) for smooth optimization with $(\alpha,p)$-H\"older growth has its rate $K(f(x_0)-f(x_*), \epsilon, \alpha)$ bounded below by
+Likewise, for $L$-smooth optimization, a simple example shows no method satisfying (A4) can guarantee computing an $\epsilon$-minimizer using fewer than $\sqrt{3L\|x_0-x_*\|^2/32\epsilon}$ iterations.
+Applying Theorem~\ref{thm:rate-lifting}, we conclude any method satisfying (A1)-(A4) for smooth optimization with $(\alpha,p)$-H\"older growth has its rate $K(f(x_0)-f_*, \epsilon, \alpha)$ bounded below by

+One can immediately conclude the optimal convergence smooth strongly convex functions grows with at least $O(1/\sqrt{\alpha})$ (otherwise lifting the rate would violate the general lower bounds dependence of $O(\|x_0-x_*\|)$).